There are four c-words that have become very problematic: content, culture, community, and creator.

 I admit: Managing semantics can feel pedantic and futile.

-I’ll throw in the towel for “creator".
+I’ll throw in the towel for “creator" or even "creatives".

 The only time I’m ruthless about definitions is when a client project is signed and ready to kick off.
 I remember one experience, when the CMO believed brand and marketing were the same thing.
 (Psst: They are absolutely not the same thing.)
 This mismatch in definitions caused chaos among the teams.
 When you are adamant about clear language, it asserts your expertise and also builds trust with the client.
 It gives your project a real, fighting chance.